zhouchupen/RadarView/README.md

 ## Using

-You may need this to use the calendar.
+You may need this to use the radarview.
 Put this into your xml file:
 ```xml
 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"
     xmlns:app="http://schemas.android.com/apk/res-auto"